 12 Engine power decreases

-2. Incorrect adjustment of the interelectrode gap or failure of the spark plugs (Chapter 1).
+2. Incorrect adjustment of the interelectrode gap or failure of the spark plugs (chapter 1).

 3. Failure of the ignition coil (chapter 5).

-4. Brake jamming (chapter 9).
+4. Brakes sticking (chapter 9).

 8. Use of fuel that does not meet technical requirements.
 Fill with fuel of the required standard.

-13 Backfires occur
+13 Reverse flares occur

 4. Malfunction of injection system elements (chapter 4).

-6. Valve jamming (chapter 2).
+6. Valves sticking (chapter 2).

 5. Depressurization of elements.
-Perform the test.
+Perform a check.

 15 The engine continues to run after the ignition is turned off